amrit2611/AlgoViz/README.md

-# Sorting_Visualizer
+# AlgoViz

-A web application showcasing the inner workings of sorting algorithms.
+This is AlgoViz, a web application showcasing the inner workings of various algorithms.

 Implemented algorithms:
 1) Bubble sort